The Simagic Alpha Evo wheel bases are arguably one of the most exciting direct drive lineups to hit the market in quite some time.

 Redefining direct drive affordability without sacrificing performance – these bases punch well above their price point

-What’s impressive is that Simagic delivers identical materials and construction across all models, meaning you are not missing out on build quality by going with the cheaper base.
-The wider Simagic ecosystem further enhances value through compatibility with affordable D1-spec quick releases, significantly reducing the cost of expanding your wheel collection compared to proprietary systems from competitors.
+What is especially impressive is that Simagic delivers the same high standard of materials and construction across the lineup, meaning you are not sacrificing build quality by choosing one of the more affordable models.
+The wider Simagic ecosystem further strengthens the value proposition through compatibility with affordable D1-spec quick releases, significantly reducing the cost of expanding your wheel collection compared with the proprietary systems used by many competitors.

 FFB Quality